WelsonP/qmk_firmware/keyboards/niu_mini/keymaps/welsonp/readme.md

-# Default layout
+# Welson's Niu Mini Layout
-Default layout that shipped with the NIU mini
+The layout I prefer to use on the niu mini.